Huzaifa181/NodeProject/README.md

 # NodeProject
-# This is my Node Application with full backen and front end
+# This is my Node Application with full backend and frontend
 # This includes........
 # Authentication for the user
 # Authorization for the users to access the particular Routes